How to contact us for advice

 Advice and Advocacy Service Standards

-Family Rights Group’s advice service is free, independent and confidential (but see our Confidentiality and protection of children and vulnerable adults policy for more information).
+Family Rights Group’s Advice and Advocacy Service is free, independent and confidential (see our Confidentiality and Protection of Children and Vulnerable Adults Policy for information about safeguarding and confidentiality).

 We aim to: